cloudpedagogy/cloudpedagogy-course-engine/docs/END_USER_INSTRUCTIONS.md

 - Markdown export packages

 It is designed for **educators, learning designers, and curriculum developers** who want reproducible, auditable course outputs without manually editing documents.

+From v1.1 onwards, course-engine also supports optional capability mapping metadata for governance, audit, and curriculum review contexts.

 ---